scala-android/sbt-android/README.md

       either aar or apklibs, you will need to add a dependency statement into your main-project's settings:
       * `collectResources in Android <<= collectResources in Android dependsOn (compile in Compile in otherLibraryProject)`
+      * Alternatively, the `androidBuild()` overload may be used to specify all dependency library-projects which should relieve this problem.
 * Multi-project builds
   * See https://gist.github.com/1897936 for an example of how to setup the root project